A stable-compact method for qualitative properties of semilinear elliptic equations: Exterior-star domains

+From this contradiction, we conclude that in fact $\kappa_* = 1$.
+That is, $v \leq u$.
+By symmetry, $u = v$ as desired.
 Moreover, this argument shows that $u_\kappa \leq u$ for all $\kappa \geq 1$, so $u$ is increasing in the radial coordinate centered at zero.
 Applying the strong maximum principle to $\partial_r u$, it is \emph{strictly} increasing.
-Shifting, this holds about any point $x_*$ in the interior of the star centers of $\Omega$. \end{proof}
+Shifting, this holds about any point $x_*$ in the interior of the star centers of $\Omega$. \corr{Having shown the theorem statement in dimension $d$, the result now follows from induction.} \end{proof}

-In the above proof, we used the hypothesis of far-field convexity to show that solutions cannot vanish locally uniformly at infinity in $\Omega$.
-In the absence of this hypothesis, one can construct strongly exterior-star domains in which solutions \emph{do} vanish in this manner; see Figure~\ref{fig:comb}.
-Thus to remove this hypothesis from Theorem~\ref{thm:ES-full}, one would need to develop a proof that permits such decay, perhaps by including additional regions in $\Omega_+$.
-This seems rather delicate.
-Because Theorem~\ref{thm:ES-full} already covers a host of interesting bounded and unbounded complements, we are content to leave this question to future work.
+In the above proof, we use far-field convexity in two ways: to show solutions cannot vanish locally uniformly along any subsequence, \corr{and to reduce the effective dimension in the inductive step.} A proof in the absence of such convexity seems delicate.
+For example, one can construct strongly exterior-star domains in which solutions \emph{do} vanish locally uniformly along a subsequence; see Figure~\ref{fig:comb}.
+Thus to fully remove far-field convexity from Theorem~\ref{thm:ES-full}, one would need to develop an argument that permits such decay, perhaps by including additional regions in $\Omega_+$. \corr{Additionally, one would need a substitute for the local straightening used to induct on dimension.} Because Theorem~\ref{thm:ES-full} already covers a host of interesting domains, we leave this question to future work.

 If $\Omega^\cc$ is bounded, one may naturally wonder whether the exterior-star hypothesis is necessary.
 Perhaps all ``exterior domains'' (complements of compact sets) enjoy uniqueness?
 This is not the case; for an example, see Figure~\ref{fig:nonunique} below.